nholtz/steel1-book/_build/tension/lap-splice-01.md

 #### Yield on Gross Area

-If the gross (unrediced) cross-section reaches the yield stress, there will be considerable axial elongation as yield starins are reached of the lenght of the member.
-This is considered a failure (and a limit state).
+If the gross (unreduced) cross-section reaches the yield stress, there will be considerable axial elongation as yield strains are reached over the length of the member.
+This is considered a failure state.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">